 Consult with your doctor; he or she will prescribe some pain medication to help you get through the discomfort.
 We at Hunsaker Dental always recommend certain OTC (Over the Counter) medications, in addition to prescription medications.

 Patients also want to know how soon they can start to eat normal foods after a tooth extraction.
 A lot of people feel they can’t eat anything but soups or liquids.
 But, you can actually eat normal foods pretty quickly.
 Just steer clear of things like tortilla chips or tough foods that will gouge the area or damage the sutures.

-For more information on what to expect after a tooth extraction and to see what other dental services we offer, feel free to contact us at any of the numbers listed on our website.
-Top 3 Concerns Patients Have With Tooth Extractions.
-You can visit any one of our locations depending on which one is most convenient to you.
+For more information on what to expect after tooth extraction and to see what other dental services we offer, feel free to contact us at any of the numbers listed on our website.

 With Dental Bonding, you no longer need to hide away your smile.
 You will be able to flash a perfect grin confidently again.
 Give us a call today at Salem: 503-877-1598, Aumsville: 503-877-1594, or Monmouth: 503-877-1590 to schedule your appointment!